Estrous Cycle Learning Module

-Figure 2 illustrates the relationships between the hormones that control the estrous cycle of the bovine female.
+The second animated diagram illustrates the relationships between the hormones that control the estrous cycle of the bovine female.
 The sequence of hormonal release essentially begins with the synthesis and release of GnRH from the hypothalamus.
 This polypeptide hormone is transported to the anterior pituitary through a highly specialized capillary network called the hypothalamo-hypophyseal portal system.
 GnRH functions to stimulate the anterior pituitary to produce and release FSH and LH.
 FSH and LH are transported through systemic blood circulation to the ovaries, where they initiate a series of morphological changes that lead to ovulation and pregnancy if fertilization occurs.

 The primary hormones produced by the ovary are estrogen and progesterone.
 These hormones are transported by the blood stream to "target" tissues to cause a reaction.
 Estrogen is produced by the follicle, which is located on the ovary.
 As the follicle grows, more estrogen is produced.
 As increasing amounts of estrogen are released into the blood stream and travel to the anterior pituitary, it acts in a positive feedback fashion, stimulating pulsatile LH release.
 It also affects the nervous system of the cow, causing restlessness, phonation, mounting, and most importantly, the willingness to be mounted by other animals.
 Estrogen causes the uterus to contract, allowing sperm to be transported through the female reproductive tract more efficiently after insemination.
 Other effects of high estrogen concentrations in the blood include increased blood flow to the genital organs and the production of mucus by glands in the cervix and vagina.
 These characteristics are all signs of estrus, or sexual receptivity.